Eerie calm hangs over Puerto Rican capital before storm

 The eye of Maria was expected to pass near St. Croix, the southern part of the U.S. Virgin Islands that escaped the brunt of Irma this month.

-Late on Monday, the storm plowed into Dominica, a mountainous country of 72,000 people, causing what Prime Minister Roosevelt Skerrit called “mind-boggling” destruction.
+Late on Monday, the storm ploughed into Dominica, a mountainous country of 72,000 people, causing what Prime Minister Roosevelt Skerrit called “mind-boggling” destruction.

 Editing by Michael Perry and Clarence Fernandea